 According to Pope Francis’ remark, scientific categories and insights can become (I would say must become) a tool for evangelizing, thereby turning the water of science into the wine of truth, the only and one truth to which faith and reason together belong.
 In the following section, we will offer some suggestions along these lines, reflecting upon what positive role scientific culture could play in a new evangelization.
 It is important to underline that science cannot be considered as a source of trouble for faith or for the Church, but rather as an ally and a fascinating partner.
 In a word, scientific culture is a sector of the present century’s life offering the Church important opportunities.

-1. In proclaiming the Gospel, the example of people who were sincere men of faith and good scientists must often be mentioned and highlighted.
+In proclaiming the Gospel, the example of people who were sincere men and women of faith and good scientists must often be mentioned and highlighted.
 There are many suggestive historical examples in this respect.
 There is no shortage of testimonies, but they must be made known to faithful Catholics and to the public at large.

 Gaudium et spes, nn.
 5, 44, 57-62; Fides et ratio, nn.
 19, 25, 27, 29, 34, 96, 106; Evangelii Gaudium, nn.
 132, 133, 242, 243; John Paul II:Address to Scientists and Students in the Cologne Cathedral, 15.11.1980; Message to the Director of the Vatican Observatory 1.6.1988; Address to the Pontifical Academy of Sciences, 13.11.2000; Speech to the Plenary Assembly of the Pontifical Academy of Science, 11.11.2002.